Iarbas: Classical tradition

 Variations of the story were referred to by Ovid.
 In Ovid's Heroides, Dido describes Iarbas as one of her suitors, her own people arranged a forced marriage between her and king Iarbas so that Carthage may rise to glory Aeneas would be handing her over as a captive if he should leave her she told him, however Aeneas leaves her bitterly to found Rome and she takes her own life from grief of separation.
 In Ovid's Fasti, Iarbas and the Numidians take over Dido's land after her suicide, resulting in his capturing her palace.

 Macrobius, and Pompeius Trogus also tell versions of the myth; in Justin's epitome of Pompeius he is king of the Muxitani.

 Silius Italicus, in his epic poem Punica borrows the name of Hiarbas for one of his characters.
 Hiarbas is the Gately leader of the Gaetuli, Nasamones and Macae and the father of Asbyte, one of the Carthaginian leaders in the Second Punic War.
 He traces his ancestry back to Jupiter.
 He is killed by the Saguntine hero Murrus.

+First man

+A Greek poetic fragment preserved in the Refutation of All Heresies records several traditions saying humankind sprang from the earth.
+According to one of these traditions, the Libyans believed that the first man born this way was called Tarbas (Τάρβαντα).
+Friedrich Wilhelm Schneidewin, and later scholars such as M. David Litwa think that this refers to Iarbas, though others, such as Theodor Bergk, suggest Garamas is more likely.
+The Loeb Classical Library translates this part of the poem as:

+Libyans say that Iarbas was the first-born, rising from the dry plains to offer first-fruits of the sweet nut of Zeus.

+The poem was attributed to Pindar by Schneidewin, and identified as his "Hymn to Zeus Ámmon" by Bergk.
+In the Pauly encyclopedias, Otto Barkowski notes that the phrase "to offer first-fruits of the sweet nut of Zeus" might suggest Iarbas was also the founder of the cult of the gods, echoing his description in the Aeneid, which says he "set up to Jupiter in his broad realms a hundred vast temples, a hundred altars, and had hallowed the wakeful fire, the eternal sentry of the gods.
+The ground was fat with the blood of beasts and the portals bloomed with varied garlands."

+A few translations do not interpret him as making an offering, such as John Henry MacMahon (1868) where he "on emerging from arid plains, commenced eating the sweet acorn of Jupiter", Francis Legge (1921) where he "crept forth from the parched field to pluck Zeus' sweet acorn", and Werner Foerster and R. McL.
+Wilson (1972) where he "arose from the desert lands, and began upon the sweet acorn of Zeus".

+Later literature

 Iarbas is briefly referenced in Dante's Purgatorio as owning part of the land south of Italy.
 Iarbas is also a character in Christopher Marlowe's play Dido, Queen of Carthage.